 Our Urban and Regional Planning degree is designed to equip you with the knowledge and practical skills needed to work as a professional planner.
 You will develop the ability to ask the right questions and find creative solutions to the challenges facing communities and the built environment.

 You can exit at the end of Stage 1 with PgDip Urban and Regional Planning.

 Masters (MSc) level entry applicants must have one of the following:

-Minimum of 2:1 honours degree or equivalent academic qualification in a non-cognate discipline; Minimum of 2:2 honours degree or equivalent academic qualification in a related subject area; Corporate (or chartered) membership of relevant professional institutions will also be considered
+Minimum of 2:2 honours degree or equivalent academic qualification in a related subject area; Corporate (or chartered) membership of relevant professional institutions will also be considered

 PG Diploma level entry applicants must have an ordinary degree in a related subject area and relevant post qualification industry experience.

 Candidates who do not meet the above entry requirements or have no formal academic qualifications will be considered individually based on their CV and possibly interview.
 Admission via this route will be at the discretion of the Director of Recruitment.

 Distance and Flexible learning

 2 years (Part time) - 3-7 years (Online)